tate6233/Despicable-Minds-/README.md

 <li>Dimensions: same aize as EMS board or smaller ( 72" x 16" x1.75" )</li>
 <li>Portable</li>
 <li>Lightweight</li>
-<li>Set-up time: 5-10 minutes (easy to use)</li>
+<li>Set-up time: 5- 10 minutes (easy to use)</li>
 <li>Budget limit: $375.00 or $75.00 per group member</li>
-<li>Must be able to fully stand up the victim</li>
+<li>Must be able to fully statnd up the victim</li>
 </ol>
 Design Alternatives (Brainstorming):
 --------------------------------------
-  Once we decided on helping firemen pick up the elderly or obese, our group started brainstorming different types of lifts.
-Our goal was to build a machine that is portable and quick to set up.
-This machine will make it easier for firemen to lift these people up without straining their legs and backs.
-So, our group came up with five different design ideas.
-We looked at all the desings together and looked at the pros and cons of each.
-We also took into account how costly each design would be.
-This is important because we are on a $375 budget for the project.
-After some thought and discussion, we narrowed it down to two designs.
-Our first design is based on a dolley system where the fallen person is rolled into a sack and pulled upward through a series of pulleys by the firemen.
-Our second design is based off a machine used on construction sites to lower and higher workers through man holes.
-Our design consists of four extendable legs for stability and a sling for the person to position themselves on.
-We emailed Micah, our client, and asked for his opinion on which design he prefers.
+  We had two main designs that we that we had sketches for and were trying to decide between.
+Our first design was called the "Fall-y" and is sketched out in picture 1.
+Our second design is a quad pod lifter and is sketched out in picture 2.
+We emailed our client Micah Holmes asking which he thought was a better option and he replied and said that we were on the right track for both.
+We eventually decided on the second design because

 ![photo](https://cloud.githubusercontent.com/assets/9001064/4530174/57618286-4d7e-11e4-9a9a-c516f5e41c5a.JPG)
+Picture 1